cabal-club/cable/handshake.md

 the network transport would be a little endian-encoded prefix of `4`, followed by the ciphertext bytes: `04 00 21 f3 cc a0`.

-Note that the maximum Noise message length is 65535 bytes, so any input `plaintext` MUST be less than or equal to this in length.
+The maximum Noise message length is 65535 bytes, so any input `plaintext` MUST be less than or equal to this in length.

 ### 5.2.
 Message decoding
 Reading a message MUST follow these steps: